This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 #Get the type of a SyntaxNode (variable, parameter, …)

 When working with the syntax tree, you may need to get the type of a variable or any other syntax node.
-You can use the semantic model to get the information you want.
+Use the semantic model to retrieve this information:

 C#